vimarshsub/schoolconnect_ai_backend/docs/cron_job_setup.md

 ### API Key Configuration

-1. The API key is stored in the `.env` file as `CRON_API_KEY`.
+1. The API key is stored in the `.env` file as `CRON_API_KEY` for local development.
-2. For security, use a strong, random string for the API key value.
+2. For production, the API key is stored as a GitHub Actions secret.
-3. The same API key must be configured in both the main app and the cron job worker.
+3. For security, use a strong, random string for the API key value.

 Example:
 ```